paazmaya/tarita/README.md

 ## Version history

 * `v0.5.0` (2018)
-    - Using `cst` for code parsing, conversion and stringifying
   - Started testing with Windows at AppVeyor
   - Minimum Node.js version lifted from `4.2.0` to `8.11.1`
   - Use [`npm-shrinkwrap.json`](https://docs.npmjs.com/files/shrinkwrap.json) for locking the working set of 3rd party dependencies
 * `v0.4.0` (2016-01-28)
   - Do not break the existing structure outside `define` statement
 * `v0.3.0` (2016-01-28)
   - Also convert cases when there are no dependencies or there is only dependencies
   - Preserve comments
 * `v0.2.0` (2016-01-28)
   - Unit testing and automation for it
   - Using [`nyc`](https://www.npmjs.com/package/nyc) for code coverage
   - Anything that was originally `return` should be the `export default`
 * `v0.1.0` (2016-01-25)
   - Initial conversion ability from a `define` to `import` and `export default`

 ## License